hwolff00/Transportation-Health-Tool/README.md

 # Transportation-Health-Tool

-Used to analyze a Transportation and Health Tool (THT) xlsx worksheet and visualize the data in a dropdown Dash dashboard, using a Chloropleth Map, Scatterplot Map, and a Bubble Map.
+Used to analyze Transportation and Health Tool (THT) metadata and visualize the data in a dropdown Dash dashboard.

 This is a set of tools to help better understand sections of the metadata at: